Eslzzyl/Eslzzyl/README.md

 ## Introduction
 I’m a Chinese CS (Computer Science) student in HFUT (HeFei University of Technology).
 I hope to do research in the field of computer systems in the future.
-I would probably pursue a master's degree in HFUT, with a focus on Multi-core systems and Network on Chip (NoC).
+I would probably pursue a master's degree in HFUT, with a focus on low-level computer vision or deep-learning-driven image processing.

 Here are some of my current interests:
 - The Rust programming language